viamrobotics/docs/docs/services/data/_index.md

 server and write captured tabular data to the configured `mongo_capture_config.database` and `mongo_capture_config.collection`
 (or their defaults if unconfigured) after enqueuing that data to be written to disk.

-If writes to MongoDB fail for any resson, Data Capture will log an error for each failed write and continue capturing.
+If writes to MongoDB fail for any reason, Data Capture will log an error for each failed write and continue capturing.

 Failing to write to MongoDB doesn't affect capturing & syncing data to cloud storage other than adding capture latency.